 - Create variables so that you can reuse values in your pipeline tasks.

-Use restricted variables to constrain the resources used in your pipelines, such as a host machine.
+To constrain the resources used in your pipelines, such as a host machine, use restricted variables.
 You can restrict the pipeline from continuing to run until another user explicitly approves it.

 Administrators can create secret variables and restricted variables.
 Users can create secret variables.You can reuse a variable as many times as you want across multiple pipelines.
-For example, a variable that defines a host machine might be defined as
+For example, a variable that defines a host machine can be

 HostIPAddress.
-Then, to use the variable in a pipeline task you enter
+To use the variable in a pipeline task, you enter

 - If you are an administrator, mark any endpoints and variables that are vital to your business as restricted resources.